 For Healthcare Providers

-New requirements for blood lead testing of young children: The Governor of Michigan signed a bill package on October 3, 2023 that includes requirements for physicians to test, or order a blood lead test for, all children at age 12 months and 24 months and at other intervals based on exposure risk.
-This age-based approach to blood lead testing requirements for all children is commonly called “universal testing”.
+New requirements for blood lead testing of young children: By law, Michigan now requires blood lead testing for all children at 12 months and 24 months of age and at other intervals based on exposure risk.
+This approach is commonly called “universal blood lead testing”.
+It is the physician’s responsibility to test or order the test.

 For more information go to: